vinefeeder/VineFeeder/README.md

 *Ultra-High-definition*:  Videos in UHD are automatically requested from sites that provide such quality. hlg_status in config.yaml may be set to False to not do this.

+**Precision Episode Selection**:  Vinefeeder handles the selection of episodes and 'feeds'
+	Devine one-by-one.
+No more juggling with -s and -w switches

 **Installation**